Ehud Olmert: Corruption cases

 Below is a summary of the main cases.

-HOLYLAND AFFAIR - OLMERT CHARGED
+HOLYLAND AFFAIR - OLMERT CONVICTED

 In April 2010, law enforcement sources told the BBC Olmert had been named as "a prime suspect" in a multi-million dollar corruption scandal.